Ireland in the Eurovision Song Contest 2016: Background

 The Irish national broadcaster, Raidió Teilifís Éireann (RTÉ), broadcasts the event within Ireland and organises the selection process for the nation's entry.
 From 2008 to 2015, RTÉ had set up the national final Eurosong to choose both the song and performer to compete at Eurovision for Ireland, with both the public and regional jury groups involved in the selection.
 For the 2016 Eurovision Song Contest, RTÉ held an internal selection to choose the artist and song to represent Ireland at the contest.
 This marked the first time that RTÉ internally selected both the artist and song for the contest; previously the broadcaster had only internally selected the artist in 1974, 1975, 2006 and 2007, while the song was chosen in a televised competition.
-In regards to the internal selection, John McHugh, Head of Entertainment RTÉ Television, stated: "We have a long and proud history with Eurovision, but we've had mixed results over the last few years.
+In regards to the internal selection, RTÉ Head of Entertainment John McHugh stated: "We have a long and proud history with Eurovision, but we've had mixed results over the last few years.
 Myself and Head of Delegation Michael Kealy took a serious look at our approach, reviewing the entire process and the Eurovision Song Contest itself.
 The competition is constantly evolving and RTÉ has to be flexible in how we approach it in order to put our best foot forward.
 Direct selection has proven to be a successful method for other countries and we felt that this year it would give us the best chance at success."

 Before Eurovision

 Selection procedure

 RTÉ confirmed their intentions to participate at the 2016 Eurovision Song Contest on 27 May 2015.
 On 13 January 2016, the broadcaster announced that they had internally selected Nicky Byrne to represent Ireland in Stockholm.
 Byrne was a former member of the Irish boy band Westlife and had previously been the Irish spokesperson at the Eurovision Song Contest, revealing the results of the Irish vote between 2013 and 2015.
 Unconfirmed rumours of Byrne's selection as the Irish contestant were published by Irish media earlier on 7 January 2016.

-Along with the announcement that Byrne would represent Ireland on 13 January, the song to be performed by Byrne, "Sunlight", was also released via a lyric video uploaded on YouTube.
+Along with the announcement that Byrne would represent Ireland on 13 January 2016, the song to be performed by Byrne, "Sunlight", was also released via a lyric video uploaded on YouTube.
 The song was written by Byrne himself together with Wayne Hector and Ronan Hardiman.
 Byrne's first live performance of the song took place on 13 February, during the RTÉ One Saturday night programme The Ray D'Arcy Show.